Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Experiments

 \item \textbf{Slippery Ant} \citep{dohare_loss_2024}: a continual reinforcement learning environment where the friction between the ant and the ground changes every $T$ timesteps, forcing the agent to continually adapt its policy. \end{enumerate}

-We compare $L2$-ER against four baselines: vanilla backpropagation (BP), backpropagation with standard $L2$ regularization (L2), backpropagation with effective rank regularization (ER), and continual backpropagation \citep{dohare_loss_2024} (CBP).
-In Incremental CIFAR, tasks become more difficult as the number of classes to be classified increases.
-To decorrelate performance loss due to loss of plasticity from increasing task difficulty, we include an additional baseline (RESET), which reinitializes a new set of model parameters when task changes.
-Algorithms that perform better than RESET on Incremental CIFAR are considered to maintain plasticity.

-We performed an extensive hyperparameter sweep for each algorithm on all environments.
-We report accuracy for supervised learning environments and online returns for reinforcement learning environment.
-All experiments are written entirely in JAX \citep{jax2018github}, which allows for fast scalable experimentation; Full implementation details can be found in \Cref{appendix:permuted_mnist,appendix:imagenet,appendix:cifar,appendix:slippery_ant}.
+We compare L2-ER against six baselines: vanilla backpropagation (BP), L2 regularization (L2), effective rank regularization (ER), continual backpropagation \citep{dohare_loss_2024} (CBP), layer-normalization with L2 \citep{lyle2024disentangling} (LayerNorm-L2), and spectral regularization \citep{lewandowski2024learning} (Spectral).
+For Incremental CIFAR, where task difficulty increases with the number of classes, we include a RESET baseline that reinitializes parameters at each task change; algorithms outperforming RESET are considered to maintain plasticity.
+We perform extensive hyperparameter sweeps and report accuracy for supervised learning and online returns for RL.
+Implementation details appear in \Cref{appendix:permuted_mnist,appendix:imagenet,appendix:cifar,appendix:slippery_ant}.

-\paragraph{Performance} \Cref{fig:performance} depicts our results across all environments. $L2$-ER shows strong performance, maintaining plasticity in all four environments.
-Standard $L2$ regularization also helps preserve plasticity in most cases, but fails on Continual ImageNet.
-CBP maintains plasticity on all environments except Incremental CIFAR.
-In contrast, ER seems to suffer from loss of plasticity in all environments, although it is able to maintain plasticity during the first half of training in Continual ImageNet.
-Lastly, BP exhibits a severe loss of plasticity across all environments.
-On Permuted MNIST, $L2$-ER not only prevents loss of plasticity, but also provides a boost in performance at the start of training, well before loss of plasticity would affect outcomes.

-\paragraph{Single metrics are insufficient.} Consistent with \citet{lyle2023understandingplasticityneuralnetworks}, our results reinforce that no existing single pathology explains plasticity loss.
-In \Cref{fig:dead_vs_rank}, we plot effective feature rank and the number of dead neurons corresponding to the performance in \Cref{fig:performance}.
-While both metrics correlate with plasticity, neither is definitive.
-For example, ER maintains a high effective feature rank across environments yet still fails to preserve plasticity, whereas $L_2$ regularization exhibits low effective feature rank and many dead neurons but preserves plasticity in all environments except Continual ImageNet.
-Taken together, these findings indicate that the number of dead neurons and feature rank are, at best, partial proxies rather than reliable standalone indicators.